Gethe/wow-ui-source/README.markdown

       * Divine Guardian cooldown is now 3 minutes, up from 2.

+      * Grand Crusader will now generate a charge of Holy Power if the Avenger Shield it procs is used within 6 seconds.

     * Retribution

       * Divine Storm now generates 1 point of Holy Power if it hits (i.e.